i-D’s A-Z of lgbtq idols | read | i-D

 Special special mention: The Babadook

 Not the gay icon we deserved in 2017, but the gay icon we needed.
-Rumour has it the B in LGBT stands for Babadook.
+Rumor has it the B in LGBT stands for Babadook.

 The Babadook